 When it comes to toy shopping, I’m either supporting a local store and not caring about price or I want the best deal I can find online.
 I don’t have time to visit 10 stores’ websites to price compare.
 Plus, when you factor in shipping cost and speed, it’s rarely apples to apples.
 How many times have you found a lower price and then realized shipping was 3x as much?

-When I first learned of the browser add-on I was like “wiki whaaaat?” but it’s really quite simple: add the extension to your browser of choice (Chrome, Firefox, Edge or Safari) and when you land on a page you want to price shop, just click on the green W in your toolbar and a happy little window appears with comparable prices – including tax and shipping.
+It’s really quite simple: add the extension to your browser of choice (Chrome, Firefox, Edge or Safari) and when you land on a page you want to price shop, just click in your toolbar and a happy little window appears with comparable prices – including tax and shipping.
 The tool searches thousands of websites to compare numbers and give you an apples to apples comparison.
 Plus there is a crowd sourcing component and millions of users are constantly reporting updates.

-Get started with Wikibuy here where you can add the button to your browser in two clicks.
+Get started here where you can add the button to your browser in two clicks.

-Thanks to Wikibuy for sponsoring this post!
+Thanks to Capital One for sponsoring this post!
 And good luck to all you parents navigating kids at home.